createdbypete/createdbypete.com/_posts/articles/2013-03-20-installing-gitlab-on-mac-os-x-and-mac-os-x-server.markdown

 I'll be working on 10.8 (Mountain Lion) but these instructions will most likely work on 10.7 (Lion) as well.
 My original install of Gitlab was on an Xserve machine that also had [OS X Server](http://www.apple.com/uk/osx/server/) installed so these steps will work with that also.

+#### Disclaimer
+This guide has allowed me to setup Gitlab (v4.2) on a private local network with around 10 users and nearly 200 repositories.
+Any serious production use I highly recommend using system Gitlab recommends to allow for consistent support and I accept no responsibility for any problems you encounter while following this guide.

+I have only managed to get Gitlab 4.2 working on OS X so far which uses Gitolite so this guide will be installing Gitlab 4.2 and assumes a clean installation of OS X.

 ## Requirements

 The Gitlab team suggests atleast 1GB RAM in your machine to run the Gitlab application, since Mountain Lion requires about 2GB+ RAM you can go ahead and tick that off the list.